 Taotao goes live

 The platform’s launch was announced quite recently, on May 30th, by its President, Shinichiro Arakawa.
 Further, it started off with a commemoration campaign, which allows traders to trade with no fees for the initial 30 days.
-This was an excellent deal for anyone looking to buy cryptocurrencies and cryptocurrency trading on the exchange quickly started to grow.
+This was an excellent deal for anyone looking to buy cryptocurrencies and perform cryptocurrency trading on the exchange quickly started to grow.

 Not only that, but the new exchange also offered margin trading for numerous coins, including Bitcoin, Ethereum, Bitcoin Cash, XRP, and Litecoin.
 As part of the initial campaign, the open position management fees from leverage transactions are waived for the entirety of the first month.